 in worldliness, they still have to live the Christian life "in this present world" (Titus

 identify themselves?
-Should they change the culture patterns or win those structures for Christ?
+Should they change the cultural patterns or win those structures for Christ?

 Are they there primarily to establish Western denominational organizations or to help an

-indigenous Church to emerge within their own way of life?
+indigenous Church to emerge within its own way of life?
 Or is there some middle ground in

 If these are valid questions, then every missionary needs